aayushk614/IR-Project-Group-14/README.md

 ## Branch reference for evaluation:

-baseline: Refer this branch for baseline evaluation.
+`baseline`: Refer this branch for baseline evaluation.

-mid-review: Refer this branch for Mid-Review evaluation.
+`mid-review`: Refer this branch for Mid-Review evaluation.

-main: Refer this branch for Final Project evaluation.
+`main`: Refer this branch for Final Project evaluation.